 Salt and black pepper to taste.

 - In a large frying pan or wok, heat oil and splatter mustard seeds.
 Cover with lid to prevent the seeds from splattering you.
-If using whole cumin seeds, at them at this step also.
+If using whole cumin seeds, add them at this step also.

 - Add the chopped red onion, ginger, green chilies and sauté until onions translucent.